Lily of the valley: Cultural symbolism

-The lily of the valley was the national flower of Yugoslavia, and it also became the national flower of Finland in 1967.
+The lily-of-the-valley was the national flower of Yugoslavia, and it also became the national flower of Finland in 1967.

 In the "language of flowers", the lily of the valley signifies the return of happiness.

 Myths and religion

-The name "lily of the valley", like its correspondences in some other European languages, is apparently a reference to the phrase "lily of the valleys" (sometimes also translated as "lily of the valley") in Song of Songs 2:1 (שׁוֹשַׁנַּת הָעֲמָקִים).
-European herbalists' use of the phrase to refer to a specific plant species seems to have appeared relatively late in the 16th or 15th century.
-The Neo-Latin term convallaria (coined by Carl Linnaeus) and, for example, the Swedish name liljekonvalj derives from the corresponding phrase lilium convallium in the Vulgate.
+The name "lily of the valley" is apparently a reference to the biblical phrase "lily of the valleys" (sometimes also translated as "lily of the valley"), from Song of Songs 2:1 (שׁוֹשַׁנַּת הָעֲמָקִים).
+European herbalists' use of the phrase to refer to a specific plant species seems to have appeared relatively late, in the 15th or 16th century.
+The genus name Convallaria (coined by Carl Linnaeus) derives from lilium convallium, the term used in the Vulgate translation of Song of Songs.